amr-abdelhamid/refbook/manuscript/main.md

 ## Example: Code clones continuous inspection using Jenkins and ConQAT

-# Starting a new project?
-Important considerations
+# Starting a New Project?
+Important Considerations